 HP Operations Center came to NNM in the late 1980s as an “add-on” to provide monitoring and management over servers and applications, and added the ability to access systems through RPC, rather than just through SNMP.

-In 1995, Operations Center and NNM were the next to be integrated due to the popularity of the former.
-The first integrated version was ITO v3.x, the first version and the basis of what would end up being known as “OpenView” years later.
-Today there are more than 50 products under the OpenView umbrella has grown to over 50.
+In 1995, Operations Center and NNM were integrated due to the popularity of the Operation Center.
+The first version that integrated them was ITO v3.x, the first version and the basis of what would end up being known as “OpenView” years later.
+Today there are more than 50 products under the “OpenView” umbrella.

 • HP OpenView Network Node Manager (OV NNM) – Network monitoring.

-• HP Operations Manager (OM) – Systems and applications monitoring via agents.
+• HP Operations Manager (OM) – System and application monitoring using agents.

 • HP OpenView Reporter (OVR) – WEB reporting system.

 • HP OpenView GlancePlus – Diagnostic and data collection tool in the face of issues.

-• HP Software Business Availability Center (BAC) – Made up of 13 different products, includes BAM, user experience and more.
+• HP Software Business Availability Center (BAC) – Made up by thirteen different products, including transactional business monitoring, user experience monitoring and others.

-• HP Service Information Portal (SIP) – End-user tool, offers WEB views of data generated by OpenView.
-Customizable views for each user (client) built from data collected by different HP applications: OVO, OVSN, NNM, OVIS, OVPM, OVPI, Reporter.
+• HP Service Information Portal (SIP) – An end-user tool that provides WEB views of data generated by OpenView.
+It allows to customize views for each user (client), so that they can be assembled from data from different HP applications: OVO, OVSN, NNM, OVIS, OVPM, OVPI, Reporter.

-• HP OpenView Internet Services (OVIS) – A simple interface for internet-related services.
-Includes a WEB dashboard for operators.
+• HP OpenView Internet Services (OVIS) – It provides a simple interface for Internet-related services.
+It has a WEB dashboard for operators.

-Any SPI we want to integrate into the HP suite has to be bought, licensed and integrated separately: Oracle, Sybase, DB2, SQL, AD, Exchange, Citrix, VMware, WebSphere, PeopleSoft, WebLogic, etc. On the contrary, Pandora FMS includes all these functions as plugins which are included in the license.
+Each technology (SPI) we want to integrate with the HP suite needs to be purchased separately, with its own license and integration: Oracle, Sybase, DB2, SQL, AD, Exchange, Citrix, VMware, WebSphere, PeopleSoft, WebLogic, etc.

 – Storage management